Mega brewing merger presents opportunities, perils for rivals

-BRUSSELS/LONDON (Reuters) - A tie-up of brewing giants Anheuser-Busch InBev (ABI.BR) and SABMiller SAB.L would reset the global brewing industry, allowing a fierce competitor to extend its lead and ringing last call for smaller rivals to snap up meaningful assets.
+BRUSSELS/LONDON, Sept 17 (Reuters) - A tie-up of brewing giants Anheuser-Busch InBev and SABMiller would reset the global brewing industry, allowing a fierce competitor to extend its lead and ringing last call for smaller rivals to snap up meaningful assets.

 World leader AB InBev said on Wednesday it had approached SABMiller’s board regarding a friendly combination that would marry its Budweiser, Stella Artois and Corona beers with SABMiller brands like Peroni, Grolsch and Pilsner Urquell.